 Taxpayer copies of 2020 returns with unemployment compensation and/or advanced premium tax credit repayment may show incorrect calculations, which were later adjusted by the IRS.
 When the return is opened now (or a new return created) in TaxSlayer, it will include the correct taxation of these items.
 If different, print a copy for the taxpayer.
 The taxpayer should wait until the adjustment is done (they will receive a notice) before filing an amended return.
 Note that in adjusting unemployment compensation, IRS did not adjust for EIC with qualifying child that was not shown on the original return, nor additional child tax credit not shown on original return.
-An amended return is needed in such cases to claim these items.
+The IRS will send letters CP 08 for ACTC or CP 09 for EIC in November and December 2021 to individuals who did not claim these credits but who may be eligible for them.
+Individuals who are eligible can respond to the letter instead of filing an amended return.
+IR 2021-221.